CASHamilton/FirstCSharp/README.md

-# FirstCSharp
+# Cairo-CSharp
-My first CSharp project
+My project for teaching Cairo C#

 ## Description
-This program will do stuff and it will be awesome.
+This program will do something mentioned below and it will be awesome.

-## Idea's
+## Ideas
-- Distance Shape Calculator
+- Distance and shape calculator
-## Budgeting Program
+- Budgeting program